 Screeners ask questions (standardized at all clinical locations and based on latest CDC recommendations) pertaining to possible COVID-19 symptoms or contacts, and the person’s temperature will be taken.

-If a person answers “yes” to any of the questions or has a fever they are not allowed to enter the building and are directed for safe, private COVID-19 testing at one of our off-site testing and care locations.
+If a person answers “yes” to any of the questions or has a fever they are not allowed to enter the building and are instructed to contact their physician for guidance.

-All people in our buildings are masked at all times - unless the mask has been removed as required for the examination and only within the exam room.
+All people in our buildings are always masked - unless the mask has been removed as required for the examination and only within the exam room.

 Patients are advised to bring their own masks at the time of the appointment reminder calls.
 If a patient appears without a mask, one will be provided.